 Your chimney is designed to draw combustible gases out of your home.
-If it does not do this, then obviously the gases will leak back inside your home.
-These gases can be very dangerous to your health, especially carbon monoxide.
+If it does not do this, then obviously, the gases will leak back inside your home.
+These gases can be hazardous to your health, especially carbon monoxide.
 Carbon monoxide levels can build up in your home without you being aware of it since you cannot see, smell, or taste it.

 Your chimney also draws out hot air from your home.
 If excess heat stays around, then it is possible that a fire could be started in your home.
 Therefore, you will need to look into chimney repair to keep this from happening.

 The chimney’s mortar is prone to weathering and erosion.
-The chimney’s brick and mortar may weaken any time.
-Masonry damage in the chimney should be done by experts.
+The chimney’s brick and mortar may weaken at any time.
+Experts should repair masonry damage in the chimney.
 Loose bricks are easy to fix and repair.
 You can do it by yourself.
 Clean your chimney.
-A chimney expert can remove the dirt that piled up over the years, excess heat and smoke can damage the mortar.
+A chimney expert can remove the dirt that piled up over the years; excess heat and smoke can damage the mortar.
 Has your flue been repaired by a licensed chimney professional?
-He flue- which is the most important part of the chimney where smoke travels, can be dangerous so it is best to leave its cleaning and repair to an expert.
-Replace your chimney cap with chicken wire if you have no available parts for replacement.
-The cap is the metal covering found at the top of the chimney to prevent birds, wind, and critters to go inside.

 Water also can damage your chimneys worst than fire.
-Water penetration can damage both the internal and external part of your chimney including spalled or damage brick, metal deterioration and firebox assemblies, damper assemblies, ruined wall and rotten woods, broken heating system, cracked flue and decayed mortar.
+Water penetration can damage both the internal and external parts of your chimney, including spalled or damaged brick, metal deterioration, and firebox assemblies, damper assemblies, ruined wall and rotten woods, broken heating system, cracked flue, and decayed mortar.
 Installing a chimney cap can prevent water damage.
-Chimney caps also functions as rain cover and is the most inexpensive protector that a homeowner can install to prevent water damage.
+Chimney caps also function as a rain cover and are the most inexpensive protector that a homeowner can install to prevent water damage.

 Chimneys have water openings where water may enter and may go to its interior.
 A sturdy cap will prevent water from coming in as well as prevent birds and other animals from getting into your chimney.
-Chimney cap also functions as spark arrestors wherein they hinder spark from getting on your roof or other flammable materials nearby.
+A chimney cap also functions as a spark arrestor, preventing the spark from getting on your roof or other flammable materials nearby.

 A damaged chimney crown can also prevent water penetration.
-It is the top part of the masonry chimney and also serves as chimney wash.
+It is the top part of the masonry chimney and also serves as a chimney wash.
 It covers the top of your chimney from the flue to the chimney edge.
-Water can penetrate in the chimney crown if they started to cracked, wash away or damaged.
-Most crowns actually suffer from crash immediately due to shrinkage.
+Water can penetrate the chimney crown if it starts to crack, wash away, or is damaged.
+Most crowns actually suffer from cracks immediately due to shrinkage.
 A chimney crown should be sealed with a cement mixture to prevent it from damaging soon.
-Water proof cements are also available and can prevent shrinking effectively.
+Waterproof cement is also available and can avoid shrinking effectively.
 Flashing, also, is where water can enter through into your house.
-Flashing is the edge that separates the chimney to your roof.
+Flashing is the edge that separates the chimney from your roof.

 Flashing and counter-flashing is the effective way of flashing your chimney.
-These two methods avoid breaking the seal in both roof and chimney.
+These two methods avoid breaking the seal in both the roof and chimney.
 Most masonry chimneys are made of bricks that can absorb water like a sponge.
-Waterproof products have been developed for used to prevent chimney damage.
+Waterproof products have been developed for use to prevent chimney damage.
 These products are vapor permeable.
-They allow bricks to breath out excess water to avoid further absorption therefore preventing the water to go inside from the outside.
+They allow bricks to breathe out excess water to avoid further absorption, therefore, preventing the water from going inside from the outside.

-Damage to your chimneys may be a slow process but you will later realize the serious effects of it when the damage has gone further.
-It is better to do a preventive maintenance to avoid major repair and construction.
+Damage to your chimneys may be a slow process, but you will later realize the severe effects of it when the damage has gone further.
+It is better to do preventive maintenance to avoid major repairs and construction.